jimmykallhagen/Nordix/non-purpose-operating-system.md

 ---

-> _Luckily Nordix is a "Non Purpose Operating System" — so you are not a hypocrite if you want
+> _Luckily Nordix is a "Non Purpose Operating System", so you are not a hypocrite if you want
 > to participate.
 It has no meaning.
 It is just for fun._

 ---